By Kristie Touchstone

 Gift card wreath – A fun way to give multiple gift cards purchased by individuals or with the classes’ contributions is to attach them to a wreath.
 Add a bow and some décor and not only can the teacher use the gift cards, she or he will also have an extra wreath to use year after year.

 Glass frame with fingerprints – This is an adorable, memorable gift that is simple and inexpensive.
-The only tricky part may be getting the class to do this while the teacher is out of the room!
+The only tricky part may be getting the class to do this while the teacher doesn’t see!
 Purchase a frame that holds a ‘floating’ picture between two pieces of glass as shown in the photo.
 Using paint, have each the children put their thumb print and their name (with a Sharpie) on the inside of the glass.
 When it is dry, add the photo and reassemble the frame.
 This could be done from an individual as well…I love this one!

 The following gifts may be considered as ‘old-standbys’ but they are truly appreciated!